kedro-org/kedro/docs/source/visualisation/kedro-viz_visualisation.md

 When prompted for a project name, you can enter any name, but we will assume `Kedro Tutorial` throughout.

-When your project is ready, navigate to the root directory of the project and install the dependencies for the project, which include Kedro Viz:
+When your project is ready, navigate to the root directory of the project and install the dependencies for the project, which include Kedro-Viz:

 ```bash
 pip install -r src/requirements.txt